amazeeio/cachalot/FAQ.md

 docker-machine don't handle this for you, and neither does Dinghy, so to fix this you need to regenerate the certificates with:

-    $ docker-machine regenerate-certs dinghy
+    $ docker-machine regenerate-certs amazeeio-cachalot

-Replace `dinghy` with the VM machine name if you aren't using the default name.
+Replace `amazeeio-cachalot` with the VM machine name if you aren't using the default name.

 ## I'm running into file permissions issues on the NFS mounted volumes